British Columbia Specific Information

-- Do activities that raise your heart rate.
-Try to do moderate to vigorous activity at least 2 ½ hours a week.
+- Be active.
+Ask your doctor and your rehab team what type and level of activity is safe for you.
+They can help make an exercise program that is right for you.
+A program might include moderate to vigorous activity at least 2 ½ hours a week.
 It is fine to be active in blocks of 10 minutes or more throughout your day and week.
 Walking is a good choice.
 You also may want to do other activities, such as running, swimming, cycling, or playing tennis or team sports.

 - Eat heart-healthy foods.
 These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, trans fat, and cholesterol.
 Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.